 What is a motor carrier?

 According to the Federal Motor Carrier Safety Administration (FMCSA), a motor carrier is someone who transports goods or people in exchange for financial compensation.
 These are truckers-for-hire, and the specific types of insurance they must carry depends on the types of goods or number of people transported as well as several other factors.
+A motor carrier must get trucking authority and have an active DOT.
 Motor carriers must obtain liability insurance at a minimum.

 What is a broker?